Afternoon Workshops 2024

 Friday:

-Faculty-led Community Singing Sessions
+Faculty-Led Community Singing Sessions

 Every day, Period 4 (2:45 – 4:00 p.m.)

 Ever wanted to be in a band with one of your musical heroes?
 Well, here’s your chance!
-These fun faculty-led ensembles will give you a chance to experience what it’s like working together as a trad music band.
+These faculty-led ensembles will give you a chance to experience what it’s like working together as a trad music band.
 While learning fun tunes and generally having a blast under the guidance of your awesome faculty band leader, you’ll explore core ensemble skills like arranging, blending sounds, non-verbal musical communication, creating groove and rhythmic synchronicity, and more!

 This year’s ensemble leaders are: